Michael MacMillan, Co-founder and Chair of Samara

 Ruth Ostrower is an executive assistant supporting Michael MacMillan across both his business and philanthropic endeavours.
 Previously she served as the executive assistant to Michael when he was the chairman and CEO of Alliance Atlantis.
 Prior to joining Alliance Atlantis (then Atlantis Communications) she worked for 12 years in the finance industry, primarily in Human Resources.
 She is the president of the Kiwanis Music Festival, where she has volunteered for many years, and is also an active supporter of theatre and dance.

 Kasi V.P.
 Rao

-Kasi Rao is the Vice-President and Director of the Asia Pacific Foundation of Canada's Toronto Office.
-Further, he is a consultant & advisor based in Toronto, providing strategic guidance on matters pertaining to business development and policy issues, with a particular focus on India.
+Kasi Rao is the President and Chief Executive Officer of the Canada-Indian Business Council, as well as the Vice President and Director of the Asia Pacific Foundation of Canada's Toronto Office.
+Further, he is a consultant and advisor based in Toronto, providing strategic guidance on matters pertaining to business development and policy issues, with a particular focus on India.
 In this capacity he has advised corporations, universities, think tanks, not-for-profit organizations, companies, law firms, on developing and implementing strategies pertaining to India.
 Rao has an M.A. from the University of Toronto and a B.A. from the University of Waterloo, majoring in Political Science.

 In 2011 Dr. William (Bill) Young completed a successful six-year career as Parliamentary Librarian with the Library of Parliament, capping a thirty-year career as an historian, academic and educator.
 He holds a Ph.D. in History, an M.A. in History and Political Science from the University of British Columbia and a B.A. in History and Political Science from York University.
 Dr. Young has offered his support and expertise to many professional groups and has maintained active memberships in professional societies and centers of academic excellence throughout his career.